Carlos Ghosn's defense calls Nissan investigation flawed

 He is seen on security footage walking alone out of his Tokyo home.
 He reportedly took a bullet train to Kansai Airport and flew first to Turkey and then to Lebanon on private jets.

-Japanese Justice Minister Masako Mori told reporters that luggage and cargo checks were being strengthened for private jets at all airports.
-She did not confirm reports that Ghosn got through by hiding in a box for musical equipment.
+Japan's Justice Minister Masako Mori said this week that luggage and cargo checks were being strengthened for private jets at all airports.
+She did not confirm reports Ghosn hid in a box for musical equipment to escape.

-Japan has seized the 1.5 billion yen ($14 million) bail Ghosn posted on two instances to get out of detention, where he spent 130 days.
-He has said he did not expect to get a fair trial in Japan.

-His lawyers in Japan have said they were stunned he skipped bail and have expressed disappointment, anger and some empathy for his feelings.
+Japan has seized the 1.5 billion yen ($14 million) bail Ghosn posted.
+But government officials also have acknowledged that seeking an individual's return from Lebanon to stand trial is difficult and sensitive.
+Lebanon and Japan do not have an extradition treaty, and Lebanon generally does not extradite its citizens.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama